b-berry/rambling-enterprise/README.md

 How do you approach this situation and how do you rule out the issues you may find on the way to a resolution?

-> If this new feature is deployed by Chef, my first suspicion would be an enviroment revision incompatibility.
+> If this new feature is deployed by Chef, my first suspicion would be an environment revision incompatibility.
 I would investigate what environment the customer's system is running.
 Then, I would check the cookbook version bump this new feature created and confirm that this environment is configured to deploy that version.
-If I find that the deployed environement is properly configured to use this new feature revision I would investigate `chef-client` logs to see if any deployment issues occured during the chef-run.
+If I find that the deployed environment is properly configured to use this new feature revision I would investigate `chef-client` logs to see if any deployment issues occurred during the chef-run.
 I should then be able to follow the stacktrace error to get more information about the failure.
 I would then troubleshot any recipe issues on a development branch of the Chef repo.

 What do you do once the issue is solved?